 |Assen's first traffic lights were at|

-The first traffic light in the Netherlands was installed in 1928.
+The Netherlands followed shortly afterwards, installing the first traffic light in 1928.

 |Nowadays, the same junction looks|